 Camp Rivendale provides a day camp for children and adults with developmental disabilities, behavioral challenges and at-risk youth.
 This particular camp requires compassionate volunteers with an interest in developing the skills to support children and adults with special needs.
 All applicants must submit a recommendation form with their application, which can be found in the forms section at the top of this page.
-If you are interested in this opportunity, apply here.
+The application period for 2019 has closed.

 Youth are encouraged to train to become a paid lifeguard at any THPRD aquatic facility and this program is where that all begins!
 To become a Junior Lifeguard, you must complete a Junior Lifeguard course.
 If you serve 20 or more hours as a volunteer with the district through other opportunities, the district will waive the fee for this course.
 This training is offered year-round.
 Please see the Activities Guide for class times.

 If you are have already completed the junior lifeguard course or would like to start volunteering to get the course fee waived, apply here to volunteer as a junior lifeguard.

 Leaders In Training Experience (Ages 13+ & must complete 8th grade by July)

 Leaders in Training Experience (LITE) is a summer training program for teens interested in the outdoors who want to develop the necessary leadership and communciation skills to join the workforce.
 Teens interview for positions and are coached in camp safety, volunteer expectations, group dynamics, age appropriate learning, and more.
 They gain valuable work experience, earn school community sevice requirements and have lots of fun!
 A number of previous participants have gone on to become interns and camp staff.